Multiple drug resistance

 Multiple drug resistance (MDR), multidrug resistance or multiresistance is antimicrobial resistance shown by a species of microorganism to at least one antimicrobial drug in three or more antimicrobial categories.
 Antimicrobial categories are classifications of antimicrobial agents based on their mode of action and specific to target organisms.
 The MDR types most threatening to public health are MDR bacteria that resist multiple antibiotics; other types include MDR viruses, parasites (resistant to multiple antifungal, antiviral, and antiparasitic drugs of a wide chemical variety).

 Recognizing different degrees of MDR in bacteria, the terms extensively drug-resistant (XDR) and pandrug-resistant (PDR) have been introduced.
 Extensively drug-resistant (XDR) is the non-susceptibility of one bacteria species to all antimicrobial agents except in two or less antimicrobial categories.
 Within XDR, pandrug-resistant (PDR) is the non-susceptibility of bacteria to all antimicrobial agents in all antimicrobial categories.
 The definitions were published in 2011 in the journal Clinical Microbiology and Infection and are openly accessible.

 Common multidrug-resistant organisms (MDROs)

-Common multidrug-resistant organisms are usually bacteria:
+Common multidrug-resistant organisms, typically bacteria, include: